Planning and Scheduling

 During the Ceremony

 * Look at the marriage celebrant during the service rather than the audience.
-You may need to work out how you will do it so you don't feel awkward!
+You may need to figure out how to do this so you don't feel awkward!

-* If you have an arbour or arch to stand under and think of it - stand in the middle - it looks better in photos!
+* If you have an arbour or arch to stand under, think of it—stand in the middle—it looks better in photos!

 * You will probably want to hold hands during the ceremony.
-Make sure the microphone isn't preventing this.
+Make sure the microphone doesn't prevent this.

 * Make sure the marriage celebrant has a copy of both your vows before the ceremony!

-* Families love that congratulations hug/handshake when you are coming back down the aisle, so take your time and include as many people as you want - this saves anyone from being offended!
+* Families love that congratulations hug or handshake when you come back down the aisle, so take your time and include as many people as you want—this will prevent anyone from being offended!

 * If you have confetti or rose petals, consider asking the marriage celebrant to encourage your guests to throw them up above your heads rather than in your faces as you come down the aisle.
-If you have confetti canons, you don't need a lot to get the effect.
-Consider having one on either side of the aisle and ask those letting the canons off to shoot them well above you so you aren't showered with confetti so no one can see you, and photographers can get a decent photo of you, not just confetti.
-Another option might be to have six, fired at three different times as you come down the aisle.
+If you have confetti canons, you don't need much to get the effect.
+Consider having one on either side of the aisle and ask those letting the canons off to shoot them well above you so you aren't showered with confetti and no one can see you.
+This also ensures the photographers get a photo of you instead of just confetti!
+Another option might be to have six fired at three different times as you come down the aisle.

 Chauffeurs